andrei-pavel/fetch-o-vorba-buna/README.md

 # fetch-radio-romania-actualitati-podcasts

-Get the latest 10 episodes of everu show from Radio România Actualități.
+Get the latest 10 episodes of every show from Radio România Actualități.

 If used as service, it repeats every one hour.